desau/BridgeSourceChecker/README.md

 ## Adding Sources

+There are two ways of defining sources.
+I recommend the fast way, using `clipboardLinksMode`.

+### Clipboard Links Mode

+Set `clipboardLinksMode` to true in `config/scanConfig.ts`.
+After running the program, copy any number of drive links to the clipboard, then press any key to continue and the sources will be parsed from the clipboard contents.

+### Manually Define sources.json

+Set `clipboardLinksMode` to false in `config/scanConfig.ts`.

 When you run the code, it will download and scan all sources defined in `config/sources.json`.
 The format looks like this:
 ```
 [